cylc/cylc-doc/src/user-guide/installing-workflows.rst

 ``cylc install`` will automatically increment the run number of each install, provided the options ``--no-run-name`` or ``--run-name`` are not used.
-See :ref:`Command Line Options` for example behaviour.
+See :ref:`Using Cylc Install` for example behaviour.

-For convenience, a symlink to the highest (latest) numbered run will be created in the workflow directory, ``runN``.
+For convenience, a symlink to the most recent (highest numbered) run will be created in the workflow directory, ``runN``.

-Example: A typical run directory structure, after three exectutions of ``cylc install`` will look as follows.
+Example: A typical run directory structure, after three executions of ``cylc install`` will look as follows.

 .. code-block:: none